All broadcasters transmitting from Zimbabwean soil, and many of the main newspapers, toe the government line.

 The main pro-government dailies, the Harare-based Herald and the Bulawayo-based Chronicle, are tightly controlled by the Information Ministry.
 The private press, which is relatively vigorous in its criticism of the government, has come under severe pressure.

 In 2010, newly-licensed title NewsDay hit the streets, becoming the first privately-owned daily to publish in seven years.
-The private press also comprises a weekly, The Zimbabwean, which is produced in London and South Africa.
+Several other papers followed.
+The private press also comprises several weeklies, including The Zimbabwean, which is produced in London and South Africa.

 However, cover prices are beyond the reach of many readers and publishers have been hit by escalating costs.Draconian laws